-Horses: The horses used for these rides are locally bred and characteristic of the area.
-Their breeding includes Hungarian Gidrans, Arabs, Semigreu (a Lipizzaner-Ardennes cross) some locally bred Lipizzaners, and Huzuls, a historic and robust breed unique to the Carpathian mountains.
-They range from around 14.2hh to 16.2hh and are sensible and well adapted to the terrain.
+Horses: Locally bred and characteristic of the area.
+Mostly crossbreeds including Hungarian Gidran crosses, Arab crosses, Semigreu (a Lipizzaner-Ardennes cross) some locally bred Lipizzaners, and Huzuls, a historic and robust breed unique to the Carpathian mountains.
+They range from around 14.2hh to 16.2hh and are sensible and well-adapted to the terrain.
 English general purpose and endurance saddles are used and saddle bags are provided.
-Most of the horses are ridden in snaffle bridles but some may be ridden in Pelhams.
+Most of the horses are ridden in snaffle bridles, with a few in Pelhams.
 Rides are normally limited to a maximum of 8 guests.

 Hours: There is usually between 3 and 6 hours riding a day, broken up with rest stops and a break for lunch.

 Pace and experience required: These rides are for intermediate riders and above.
 The horses are spirited but well behaved.
 The pace is moderate overall and there are good chances for trots and canters every day.